Anne Nisbet: We must create pathways for young people into work

 One of the best ways to help disadvantaged young people is to provide them with pathways into long-term work, argues Anne Nisbet

 Disadvantaged young people face many challenges when it comes to finding work and getting a firm footing on the career ladder.

 Charities, businesses, and local government must work together to create pathways for these young people into work.
 Employment and training, we believe, is the best way to transform the life chances of young people.

-Andrew Nisbet, Anne Nisbet: The school-workplace transition is difficult for many young people
+Anne Nisbet: The school-workplace transition is difficult for many young people

 The transition from school to work is problematic for many young people who are economically and socially disadvantaged.
 They face various, and often combined, challenges including chaotic home lives, mental health problems, household debt, poor basic education and the lack of any work experience.